-5 CATCH CONTROLS AND LIMITATIONS
+5. CATCH CONTROLS AND LIMITATIONS

-- 5.1 Whilst the vessel is operating in terms of the provisions of this permit, it shall only harvest the hake allocations of Hake Deep-Sea Trawl Right Holders issued with a valid permit in terms of Section 13 of the MLRA. - 5.2 Processing of squalene from shark is strictly prohibited when fishing under these permit conditions. - 5.3 The limits on kingklip and monkfish imposed in terms of these permit conditions (paragraph 5.4 to 5.6) are intended to cap the escalation of effort directed at these species and may be reviewed based on most recent stock assessment. - 5.4 The kingklip by-catch for the trawl and line hake-directed fisheries should not exceed a precautionary maximum catch limit of 3733 tons. - 5.5 The monkfish by-catch for the trawl and line hake-directed fisheries should not exceed a precautionary maximum catch limit of 7780 tons. - 5.6 The Permit Holder must take immediate steps to reduce its by-catch of kingklip and monkfish to a level not exceeding its average catch over the period 1998 to 2002 inclusive except for new entrants in this fishing season. - 5.7 If the Permit Holder's by-catch of kingklip or monkfish harvested in terms of this permit exceeds the limit set in paragraphs 5.4 to 5.6 the Department may prevent the Permit Holder from fishing in terms of this permit. - 5.8 On approaching the set limit in paragraphs 5.4 to 5.6, the Permit Holder may be required to take onboard a scientific observer, at their own expense, on every trip for the remaining period of validity of the permit.
+- 5.1.
+Whilst the vessel is operating in terms of the provisions of this permit, the Hake harvested must be recorded against the hake allocations of a Hake Deep-sea Trawl Right Holder issued with a valid permit in terms of Section 13 of the Marine Living Resources Act No. 18 of 1998 ("the MLRA").
+No other Rights shall be activated on the vessel, and primary target species shall be Horse Mackerel and hake. - 5.2.
+The limits on kingklip and monkfish imposed in terms of these permit conditions (paragraph 5.3 to 5.5) are intended to cap the escalation of effort directed at these species and may be reviewed based on most recent stock assessments. - 5.3.
+The kingklip by-catch for the trawl and line hake-directed fisheries should not exceed a precautionary maximum catch limit of 4047 tons. - 5.4.
+The monkfish by-catch for the trawl and line hake-directed fisheries should not exceed a precautionary maximum catch limit of 7780 tons. - 5.5.
+The Permit Holder must take immediate steps to reduce its by-catch of kingklip and monkfish to a level not exceeding its average catch over the period 1998 to 2002 inclusive except for new entrants in this fishing season. - 5.6.
+If the Permit Holder's by-catch of kingklip or monkfish harvested in terms of this permit exceeds the limit set in paragraphs, 5.3 and 5.5 the Department may prevent the Permit Holder from fishing in terms of this permit.

-- 5.9 The Permit Holder must not target any by-catch species.
-The total amount of hake harvested shall account for a minimum of 50% of each landing in terms of landed (processed) weight excluding Horse Mackerel. - 5.10 The snoek catch (landed weight) shall not exceed 20% of any landing in terms of landed (processed) weight.
-Should the snoek catch (processed weight) in any one trawl exceed 25% of the total catch (processed weight), then the vessel shall move to a depth of at least 50 meters deeper which will be different from that fishing position depth. - 5.11 All horse mackerel caught must be recorded and deducted from the horse mackerel by-catch reserve allocated for that season.
+- 5.7.
+On approaching the set limit in paragraphs 5.3 to 5.5, the Permit Holder may be required to take onboard a scientific observer, at their own expense, on every trip for the remaining period of validity of the permit. - 5.8.
+The Permit Holder shall ensure that the authorised target species (hake and horse mackerel) accounts for a minimum of 50% (by weight) of each landing. - 5.9.
+Should the catch of chub mackerel in any given drag (irrespective of the gear being employed) be greater than 50% of the total hake and horse mackerel catch in that drag, then the vessel must move to a position where the depth differs by at least 50 meters from that where the catch was made - 5.10.
+The snoek catch (landed weight) shall not exceed 20% of any landing in terms of landed (processed) weight should the snoek catch (processed weight) in any one trawl exceed 25% of the total catch (processed weight), then the vessel shall move to a depth of at least 50 meters deeper which will be different from that fishing position depth.